gurtejboparai/bookwyrm/README.md

 # bookwyrm
-A project for Software Engineering II WInter 2022
+A project for Software Engineering II Winter 2022